 Just out of town is Mangaokewa Reserve for picnics, swimming, trout fishing and hiking including on a track that is part of the national Te Araroa Trail that stretches from the top of New Zealand to the bottom.

-Te Kuiti is also a good base for exploring the world-renowned Waitomo Caves area, with its black water rafting, glowworms and other attractions, or for those planning on riding the Timber Trail in the nearby Pureora Forest.
+Te Kuiti is also a good base for exploring the world-renowned Waitomo Caves area, with its black water rafting, glowworms, and other attractions, and for cycling or hiking the acclaimed Timber Trail in the nearby Pureora Forest.
 The trail is a backcountry adventure like no other, stretching 85kms from the old logging settlement of Ongarue to Pureora Village, winding its way through giant rimu, tōtara and kahikatea trees and crossing 42 bridges including the 141-metre Maramataha suspension Bridge.

 The area boasts a rich history in coal mining and timber milling, and visitors today will be greeted with friendly locals, great coffee and a variety of accommodation from rural B&B’s to chalets, camping and ‘glamping’.